Every year, millions of new websites are formed – and people are constantly figuring out new ways to make money online.

 A really good affiliate program will also give you plenty of marketing materials and/or training to help you make the most of your partnership.

-ETR’s affiliate program, for instance, offers its affiliates all of the sales materials they might need (from top-producing banner ads to proven sales copy).
-Plus, we offer lots of useful resources and training, including tutorials and access to a library of marketing articles.
+ETR’s old affiliate program, for instance, offered its affiliates all of the sales materials they might need (from top-producing banner ads to proven sales copy).
+Plus, lots of useful resources and training, including tutorials and access to a library of marketing articles.

 8. Does it cost anything to join?